-A major bottleneck of MD-MAX-Sum is the cryptographic MPC protocol behind the COMPARE sub-protocol.
-In our experiments we used the implementation of Nishide and Ohta [33] for the Damgård and Nielsen [11] protocol.
-The computational problem in COMPARE is as follows: given two integers a and b, which are secret-shared among a set of parties, those parties need to determine whether a < b without recovering those values.
-That is a very basic problem in MPC, and it pops up in PC-Syncbb [41] as well as in many other application settings where privacy is of concern.
-Being a fundamental building block in MPC, secure comparison is a subject of extensive research in the cryptogaphic community, e.g. [6, 29, 32, 36].
-We intend to investigate the potential advantages of such alternative techniques of secure comparison (either existing ones or future ones) in the context of MD-MAX-Sum.
-We note that the recent study of Makri et al. [29] reports promising improvements in terms of throughput from which MD-MAX-Sum might benefit.
+A major bottleneck of MD-MAX-SUM is the cryptographic MPC protocol behind the MIN sub-protocol.
+In our experiments, we used the implementation of Nishide and Ohta [41] for the Damgård and Nielsen [38] protocol.
+The 1115 computational problem that underlies MIN is as follows: given two integers a and b, which are secret-shared among a set of parties, those parties need to determine whether a < b without recovering those values.
+That is a very basic problem in MPC, and it pops up in PC-SYNCBB [34] as well as in many other application settings where privacy is of concern.
+Being a fundamental build-1120 ing block in MPC, secure comparison is a subject of extensive research in the cryptographic community, e.g. [53, 54, 55, 56].
+We intend to investigate the potential advantages of such alternative techniques of secure comparison (either existing ones or future ones) in the context of MD-MAX-SUM.
+We note that the recent study of Makri et al. [54] reports promising improvements in terms of throughput from which MD-MAX-SUM might benefit.